NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned earlier, the geometry of the scene being imaged requiers some careful choices of paramters for stereo.
+As mentioned earlier, the geometry of the scene being imaged requires some careful choices of parameters for stereo.
-Then, this tool calles several other tools under the hood, so options for those should be set as well.
+Then, this tool calls several other tools under the hood, so options for those should be set as well.
 Here's a recipe which works reasonably well::

-    parallel_stereo_opts="
+    maxDistanceFromCamera=3.5

+    stereo_opts="
       --stereo-algorithm asp_mgm
       --alignment-method affineepipolar
       --ip-per-image 10000